LorenzoMauri/Twitter-US-Airline-Sentiment-Classification/README.md

 * `Text_Mining_models.ipynb` : jupyter notebook that contains the source code for data modeling (training and validation steps) and visualization (wordclouds related to positive/negative tweets).

-  * 	analogously, please change  the pathname in the  `Import dati` section.
+  * 	Please change  the pathname in the  `Import dati` section.
 In addition, in order to generate the wordcloud visualizations [logo di Twitter](https://github.com/LorenzoMauri/Twitter-US-Airline-Sentiment-Classification/blob/main/wordcloud_shape.jpg) is needed : change its pathname in the following snippet (`Extra` section)

 ```
 twitter_mask = np.array(Image.open("/content/social-twitter-bird-symbol_318-27588.jpg"))